luigicallero/4-puppy-raffle-audit/audit-data/report_formated.md

    - Consider breaking large raffles into smaller ones
    - Add a maximum batch size for enterRaffle calls

-These changes would reduce the time complexity from O(n²) to O(n) and prevent potential DoS attacks.
+These changes would reduce the time complexity from O(n to the square) to O(n) and prevent potential DoS attacks.

 **Severity: Medium**
 - Impact: High - The contract can become completely unusable due to gas limits, effectively blocking all users from participating